anchore/enterprise-docs/content/docs/installation/docker_compose/_index.md

 ---
-title: "Quickstart"
+title: "Install with Docker Compose"
-linkTitle: "Quickstart"
+linkTitle: "Docker Compose"
 weight: 2
 ---

 ## Introduction

-In this section, you'll learn how to get up and running with a stand-alone Anchore Enterprise installation for trial, demonstration, and review with [Docker Compose](https://docs.docker.com/compose/install/).
+In this section, you'll learn how to get up and running with a stand-alone Anchore Enterprise installation for trial, demonstration and review with [Docker Compose](https://docs.docker.com/compose/install/).

 ## Requirements